openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-inner-application-uiAbilityContext.md

 | 16000061 | Operation not supported. |
 | 16000065 | The interface can be called only when ability is foreground. |
 | 16000066 | An ability cannot move to foreground or background in Wukong mode. |

+For details about the error codes, see [Ability Error Codes](errorcode-ability.md).

 **Example**